Aylesbury railway station: Services

 On Sundays, the services on the London-Aylesbury line are reduced to 1 train per hour.

-During Bank Holidays in Spring and Summer there is a frequent shuttle service to Quainton Road.
+During bank holidays in spring and summer, there is a frequent shuttle service to Quainton Road.

 Onward connections

 Aylesbury bus station is a two-minute walk from the station.
-Buses, the majority of which are operated by Arriva Shires & Essex, depart to several destinations across Buckinghamshire, Hertfordshire and Oxfordshire, including Stoke Mandeville Hospital, Milton Keynes, Oxford, Tring, Watford, Luton and Leighton Buzzard.
+The majority of bus routes are operated by Arriva Herts & Essex, which Connect the town with several destinations across Buckinghamshire, Hertfordshire and Oxfordshire, including Stoke Mandeville Hospital, Milton Keynes, Oxford, Tring, Hemel Hempstead, Watford, Luton and Leighton Buzzard.
 Bus departure times are displayed on screens outside the rail station's departure lounge as well as at the bus station itself.

-The Aylesbury - Princes Risborough rail link offers connections to High Wycombe, Bicester, Banbury and Birmingham.
-This route was greatly improved by "Project Evergreen" - the re-dualing and speeding-up of Marylebone - Risborough - Birmingham track and services.
-Since 2015 Risborough has also had access to direct Oxford trains via a new junction at Bicester Village.
+The Aylesbury–Princes Risborough line offers connections to High Wycombe, Bicester, Banbury and Birmingham.
+This route was greatly improved by Project Evergreen, the redualing and speeding-up of Marylebone – Risborough – Birmingham track and services.
+Since 2015, Risborough has also had access to direct Oxford trains via a new junction at Bicester Village.